 As I said, apparently this acid-infused cleanser was exactly what my skin needed to nix my still-stubborn bumps and blemishes.
 According to Rouleau's website, it's specifically formulated to "reduce acne, bumps, blackheads, and clogged pores while lifting away red discoloration and scarring left over from blemishes."
 It blends salicylic, lactic, and glycolic acids along with gentle biodegradable jojoba beads but is still gentle enough on my skin.
 I use it most nights.

 I absolutely love anything from Tata Harper, and for whatever reason, the brand's formulas seem to love me back.
 Perhaps it's due to the organic, natural origin of the ingredient lists or the luxe yet effective formulations—I don't know.
-Regardless, this clarifying pick is still on the newer side from the brand, and I've been smitten with how clean (yet hydrated) it makes my skin feel ever since I had the opportunity to try it.
+Regardless, this clarifying pick—made with botanicals like willow bark extract, wintergreen leaf extract, and barley leaf juice—is still on the newer side from the brand, and I've been smitten with how clean (yet hydrated) it makes my skin feel ever since I had the opportunity to try it.
 I love to use it in the morning and am convinced the lively herbaceous scent helps wake me up.

 I love anything that multitasks, and honestly, this four-in-one cleanser could suffice as an entire skin routine if necessary.
 It cleanses, exfoliates, refines, and hydrates in one fell swoop.
 I have yet to find another product like it, and it's never once induced any kind of breakout.
 I love this morning or night or whenever I feel like my skin needs a fast detox.